maxsitt/insect-detect-docs/docs/software/programming.md

 With the following Python script you can save encoded HQ frames (1080p or 4K resolution) with HEVC/H.265 compression to a .mp4 video file.
-As there is no encoding happening on the host (Raspberry Pi), almost no CPU and RAM is used.
+As there is no encoding happening on the host (RPi), CPU and RAM usage is minimal, which makes it possible to record 4K 30 fps video with almost no load on the Raspberry Pi.
-This makes it possible to record 4K video with 30 fps with almost no load on the Raspberry Pi.
 As 4K 30 fps video can take up a lot of disk space, the remaining free disk space is checked while recording and the recording is stopped if the free space left drops below a specified threshold (e.g. 200 MB).

 If you don't need the full 30 fps you can decrease the frame rate which will lead to a smaller video file size (e.g. `-fps 15`).